ptrompeter/guessing-game/README.md

 # guessing-game
-Week 1 project for Code Fellows 201
+A short guessing game by Patrick Trompeter.
+Prepared as a week one project for Code Fellows 201 in December, 2015.
+Correct answers:

+name: Patrick
+tv show: Supernatural
+job: attorney (or lawyer)
+pet: Claw
+age: 37